deaktator/maxflow-problems/README.md

 ------------------------------------------

 1. Create a bipartite graph between _X_ and _Y_ with arcs between _x_ and _y_ if _s_(_x_, _y_) > 0.
-   label these arcs with the negative score -_s_ and set the minimum capacity to 0 and the maximum capacity to 1.
+   Label these arcs with the negative score -_s_ and set the minimum capacity to 0 and the maximum capacity to 1.
 2. Create a source and sink node.
 Construct an arc between the source and each _x_ &isin; _X_ with cost 0, min capacity 0 and max capacity _C_<sub>_x_</sub>.
 Construct an arc between